-On the initiative and with funding of the Federal Ministry of Finance (BMF), the EVZ Foundation launched a new project in June 2021: the Education Agenda NS-Injustice.
-Financial resources are released by the German Bundestag for the project as part of the “Follow-up Responsibilities for Reparations to Victims of National Socialist Persecution” and are made available to the Foundation via the BMF.
+On the initiative and with funding of the Federal Ministry of Finance (BMF), the EVZ Foundation launched a new project in 2021: the Education Agenda NS-Injustice.
+Financial resources are released by the German Bundestag for the project as part of the “Follow-up Responsibilities for Reparations to Victims of National Socialist Persecution” and are made available via the BMF.

 The critical examination of National Socialist injustice and its continuities and the historical-political educational work about this period will depend on forms conveyed by the media.
 Without the generation of survivors and with increasing temporal distance, knowledge of National Socialist history and the Holocaust is on the decrease.
 At the same time, there has been a worrying increase in antisemitism, antigypsyism and racism.
 Antisemitic, antigypsy and racially motivated acts of violence and attacks, such as the recent attacks in Hanau and Halle, are occurring with increasing frequency.

 Applications outlines in the four funding priorities of the Education Agenda NS-Injustice – "Education in Cultural Spaces", "Education in Digital Learning Spaces", "Transfer" and "Europe" – can be submitted until May 7, 2023.

 The Education Agenda NS-Injustice contributes to the current social and political challenges in historical-political education on National Socialist injustice in Germany and Europe.
 Historically aware, activating communication of the lessons learned from the National Socialist past and the visualization of experiences of those affected by persecution, reinforce democratic attitudes, and counteract antisemitism, antigypsyism, racism and LGBTIQ hostility.